CD10 Core: Traits

 At +3 and above, your Reach in melee increases by one full step.
 So Long becomes Very Long, Normal becomes Long etc. This does not make Grappling count as Close, however.
 Grappling rules still apply.

 You have been trained and have experienced a lot of combat in your life.
 You have honed your senses to the chaos of combat and thanks to that, you are comfortable making decisions in almost any situation.
-Not only that, but you are comfortable with using most weapons.
-When using a weapon you are not trained with this trait allows you to use your own combat skill, but with a penalty.

 In addition, when comparing action order, you get to add this trait to your combat skill for comparison, and at +4 you always act first in combat.